 NAR and IREM are concerned that reinsurance market has not yet developed the capacity to handle losses associated with a terrorist attack without a federal backstop in place.
+In fact, the President's Working Group on Financial Markets, acknowledged in its report that insurers had little confidence in their ability to model terrorism risk.
+As a result insurers and reinsurers are unable to gauge the proper level of capital reserves to cover such risk.
 It is estimated that the reinsurance capacity is between \$6 and \$8 billion, which given the potential magnitude of a coordinated terrorist attack seems fairly small.

-Because of this continued weakness in the reinsurance market, and the importance of terrorism insurance to the continued health of the commercial real estate markets, NAR and IREM fear that the expiration of TRIEA at the end of 2007 will again cause uncertainty in the insurance markets and make terrorism coverage either unavailable or unaffordable.
-For these reasons, NAR and IREM support the concept of creating a mutual reinsurance pool within the department of Treasury.
+Given this continued weakness in the reinsurance market, and the importance of terrorism insurance to the continued health of the commercial real estate markets, NAR and IREM fear that the expiration of TRIEA at the end of 2007 will again cause uncertainty in the insurance markets and make terrorism coverage either unavailable or unaffordable.
+For these reasons, NAR and IREM support a long term extension of a federal backstop program.